oscarlai1998/tp/docs/UserGuide.md

 iGraduate is a command line application that will help NUS students majoring in Information Security check his/her graduation progress and modules taken in a coherent manner based on the programme requirements.
-It also contains tools to help make informed decisions about future modules. iGraduate data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+It also contains tools to help make informed decisions about future modules.

+This user guide serves as a quick introduction to the application.
+This user guide also serves to provide instructions on how to use each feature, its proper usages and expected behaviours.

 ## Quick Start